Surf-lovers from around the world come to Portugal for a taste of its

 Reserve, so most businesses gear to surfers, from surf schools to

 hotels.
-In the middle of it all is the picturesque town centre with
+In the middle of it all is the picturesque town center with

 cobbled streets lined with cafés and bars.